fhilton/TechnicalCommunityContent/Open Dev Framework/Docker/Session 3 - Hands On/readme.md

 	![Web page served up by a PHP app running in a container managed by Swarm in Azure](Images/dcos-9.png)

-	_Web page served up by a PHP app running in a container managed by Swarm in Azure_
+	_Web page served up by a PHP app running in a container_